Tips and Tricks

 • Low on disk space?
 Use the remove-after-install option to clean out unneeded directories after your build, just don't be surprised when compile times go up.

-• For KDE-based modules, kde-builder can install a module and all of its dependencies, by using the --include-dependencies command line option.
-You can also use --no-include-dependencies if you just want to build a single module this time.
+• For KDE-based projects, kde-builder can install a project and all of its dependencies, by using the --include-dependencies command line option.
+You can also use --no-include-dependencies if you just want to build a single project this time.

-• Use --resume-from (or --resume-after) to have kde-builder start the build from a later module than normal, and --stop-before (or --stop-after) to have kde-builder stop the build at an earlier module than normal.
+• Use --resume-from (or --resume-after) to have kde-builder start the build from a later project than normal, and --stop-before (or --stop-after) to have kde-builder stop the build at an earlier project than normal.

-• Use the ignore-modules option with your module sets if you want to build every module in the set except for a few specific ones.
+• Use the ignore-projects option with your groups if you want to build every project in the set except for a few specific ones.

 • Annoyed by the default directory layout?
 Consider changing the directory-layout configuration file option.